johannbzh/harrypotter-api/README.md

 # ✨	 HARRY POTTER API
 ## :book: Usage
-Harry Potter API provides a list of all witches, wizards and creatures of Harry Potter.
+Harry Potter API provides a list of all witches, wizards and creatures of the famous JK Rowling saga.

 Here are some examples:
 ### If you want to get all witches & wizards of Hoggwarts